lorenzo-rovigatti/comp_bio_notes/introduction.md

 Several experimental methods can be used to understand the secondary structure of a particular biomolecule, such as proteins or nucleic acids.
 Here are some common techniques:

-1. **Circular Dichroism (CD) Spectroscopy:**: CD spectroscopy is widely used to study the secondary structure of proteins.
+1. **Circular Dichroism (CD) Spectroscopy:** CD spectroscopy is widely used to study the secondary structure of proteins.
 It measures the difference in the absorption of left-handed versus right-handed circularly polarized light, providing information about the overall content of $\alpha$-helices, $\beta$-sheets, nucleic acid helices, and random coils.

-2. **Fourier Transform Infrared (FTIR) Spectroscopy:**: FTIR spectroscopy measures the absorption of infrared light by the biomolecule, which provides information about the types of chemical bonds and functional groups present.
+2. **Fourier Transform Infrared (FTIR) Spectroscopy:** FTIR spectroscopy measures the absorption of infrared light by the biomolecule, which provides information about the types of chemical bonds and functional groups present.
 The amide I and II bands are particularly informative for analyzing protein secondary structures.

-3. **Ultraviolet (UV) Absorption Spectroscopy:**: UV absorption spectroscopy can provide some information about the secondary structure, especially in nucleic acids.
+3. **Ultraviolet (UV) Absorption Spectroscopy:** UV absorption spectroscopy can provide some information about the secondary structure, especially in nucleic acids.
 It is less informative for proteins compared to CD spectroscopy but can still be useful when combined with other techniques.

 ### Three-dimensional structure